 You may also love to browse over 50 of my favorite homemade soup recipes!

 This big pot of veggie soup is super flexible with its ingredients.
 It’s either a great way to cook with seasonal produce or clean out the fridge drawers!

 - Vegetables: I used zucchini, potatoes, celery, carrots, cabbage, cauliflower and onion.
 Add in more what you love or substitute for what you have on hand.

 - Diced tomatoes: Yields a lighter broth with chunks of tomatoes.
 I use low sodium or “no salt added”, so if yours is not just adjust the salt to taste at the end.
 Fire roasted diced tomatoes would add additional flavor.

-- Vegetable broth: Keep soup vegetarian by using veggie bouillon cubes diluted in water or veggie stock.
-Instant Pot chicken broth or low sodium chicken broth could be substituted.
+- Vegetable broth: Keep soup vegetarian by using store-bought vegetable broth, vegetable base or veggie bouillon cubes diluted with water or homemade vegetable broth.
+Instant Pot chicken broth or homemade chicken broth could be substituted.

 - Fresh garlic: Freshly minced and divided.
 Adding in some right before serving adds additional flavor.

 - Seasonings: Smoked paprika, dried oregano, bay leaves, salt and freshly ground black pepper.